badbsallyy/NEXAH-CODEX/SYSTEM 1: 🔷 MATHEMATICA – Primes, Symbolics, Proof Structures/Hermetic_Pythagoras_Model/README.md

 > “The Circle and the Line are but the body; the Shadow reveals the frequency of form.”

 The sub-module [`Geometria Nova/`](./Geometria_Nova/)
-documents the **13 Postulates** of the *Circle, the Line, and the Shadow* —
+documents the **13 Postulates** of *The Circle, the Line, and the Shadow* —
 the origin of Euclidean proportion within the Codex.
-Here geometry begins to shimmer: every line carries phase, every ratio breathes.
+Here, geometry begins to shimmer: every line carries phase, every ratio breathes.

 **Core Components**
 - *Part I–III*: The Circle, the Line & the Shadow